Premiere Pro Hardware Requirements

 Processor for Premiere Pro Hardware Requirements

 The most CPU intensive task in Adobe Premiere Pro is rendering your files once all your edits are complete.
 This is a highly multi-threaded process so a CPU that emphasizes cores over speed will work best here.
 This means choosing a CPU with at least 12-cores.
-Intel’s i9 10920X with 12 cores running at 3.5GHz is a good choice.
+Intel’s i7 12700K with 12 cores running at 3.6GHz is a good choice.

 You will get better performance with more cores, however Adobe Premiere Pro’s rendering efficiency starts to drop off after 12 cores.
-For example, the 18-core Intel 10980XE will render the same file 10-15% faster than Intel’s i9 10920X with 12 cores however it is also over $500 more expensive.
+For example, the 18-core Intel 10980XE will render the same file only 10-15% faster than the 12-core Intel i9 10920X even though it has 50% more cores.

 Graphics Card for Premiere Pro Hardware Requirements

 If you are working in 4K, you are pushing four times as many pixels as in 1080p so a significantly more powerful graphics card is required not only for the sheer processing power but also for the memory on the card.
-Practically speaking, this points to Nvidia’s RTX 2080 Ti with 11GB of memory on the card.
+Practically speaking, this points to Nvidia’s RTX 3070 with 8GB of memory on the card.

 You can see a list of the many GPU-accelerated effects in Adobe Premiere Pro that make use of the processing power on the graphics card.